Practical breed matching, built around real-life ownership trade-offs.

 Best-fit recommendation

-The breed that appears to fit your current answers best, with the strongest reasons and trade-offs surfaced first.
+The breed that appears to fit your current answers best, with the strongest fit signals and trade-offs surfaced first.

 Alternatives worth considering